brendanbateman2023-ai/BrendanBateman/index.md

 ### Aspiring Data Analyst | Problem Solver | Continuous Learner

-Welcome to my professional portfolio.
-I am a student at the **University of Denver** with a passion for turning raw data into meaningful stories that drive business impact.
+I’m a Business Information Analytics student at the University of Denver and Division I athlete who specializes in turning complex data into clear business insights.
+I’m passionate about using analytics, technology, and strategic thinking to help organizations make smarter, data-driven decisions.

 ---